mustafakbaser/Getir-Clone/README.md

 ## Overview

-This project aims to recreate the user interface and functionality of the Getir app's home page.
+This project aims to recreate the user interface of the Getir app's home page.
 The app provides a hands-on example of native Android development using Java.

 ## Features